sean-njela/Devops_directory_setup/README.md

 ## ✨ Acknowledgments

-- Inspired by DevOps best practices and industry standards
+- Inspired by DevOps best practices
-- Built with security and scalability in mind
+- Built with basic security in mind
 - Designed for both small and large-scale projects

-## ��� Support
+## 💡 Support

-For support, please open an issue in the GitHub repository or contact [seannjela@outlook.com](mailto:seannjela@outlook.com).
+For support, please open an issue in the GitHub repository.

 ---